 It’s important to note that cooking from scratch means to try to cook with as little processed foods as possible.
-However, there are products like canned tomatoes or frozen puff pastry that totally ok in my book to use in a from scratch kitchen.
+However, there are products like canned tomatoes or frozen puff pastry that totally ok in my book to use in a from-scratch kitchen.

 Canned tomatoes are harvested and cooked at the peak of their season.
 The cooking process that the tomatoes go through in order to be canned, provides such a depth of flavor that you can’t really achieve just solely with fresh tomatoes.
-Using canned tomatoes to build sauces or in braises produce so much more flavor that is imperative for those to be as delicious as possible.
+Using canned tomatoes to build sauces or in braises produces so much more flavor that is imperative for those to be as delicious as possible.

 Puff pastry can be made from scratch and is very delicious.
-However, I’m not too finicky when it comes the taste of frozen vs fresh puff pastry.
+However, I’m not too finicky when it comes to the taste of frozen vs fresh puff pastry.
 Most people don’t have time to make a proper puff pastry and it takes up a lot of room in your fridge.
 Though you could make a quick blitz puff pastry with less time and space.
 Here is a recipe that I love and trust.

-What I’m trying to get at is that when it comes to from scratch cooking, you have to know which things are worth the time and effort and which things are not.
+What I’m trying to get at is that when it comes to from-scratch cooking, you have to know which things are worth the time and effort and which things are not.
 If the taste is the same and saves you HOURS then go ahead and cheat a little.
 Here is an interesting article on my thoughts of Fresh vs Preserved items and when either should be used!